PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Experiments

-In Table \ref{tab:GCN_baselines}., we compare the performance of \MethodName with the current state-of-the art baselines.
+In Table \ref{tab:SGC_baselines}., we compare the performance of \MethodName with the four baselines.
 Despite not being designed explicitly for node classification, and with the pitfalls discussed in Section \ref{sec:method} when dealing with classification-based tasks, \MethodName performs well across the board, and significantly outperforms the baselines on slightly higher budgets ($\sim 5\%$ injected nodes).
-Note that the \GCN architecture here is assumed to be one which normalizes the adjacency matrix inside.
-If we assume a model which expects the normalized adjacency matrix $\rmS_v$ as input, and we are able to perturb that directly, we observe an astonishing accuracy (F1 score) drop of over $52(74)\%$ on the Cora dataset, with Citeseer experiencing a $43(54)\%$ drop, and Pubmed experiencing a $43(63)\%$ drop, even with $r$ set as low as $0.001$.
-In Table \ref{tab:nc_architectures}, we apply \MethodName to the four different GNN architectures, over two values of $r$.
+In Table \ref{tab:SGC_heuristics}, we compare with the heuristic baselines, and in Figure \ref{fig:sgc_heuristics_nof1}, we visualize the accuracy along with the effect of perturbation $\norm{\rmZ_p - \rmZ}_F$, and note similar trends.
+Notably, even random injection is severely damaging under this threat model, with greater performance degradation than the non-heuristic baselines.
+In Appendix \ref{appendix:heuristics}, we compare the performance of all heuristic baselines across all model architectures.